Savvythelegend/PGDocs/docs/bootstrap.md

 creating the `streaming_replica` user, managing replicas, and more.
 The resulting cluster operates independently from the source instance.

-!!!
-Important
+:::important
-    Configuring the network connection between the target and source instances lies outside the scope of CloudNativePG documentation, as it depends heavily on the specific context and environment.
+Configuring the network connection between the target and source instances
+    lies outside the scope of CloudNativePG documentation, as it depends heavily on the specific context and environment.